 Meditation repairs nerve damage in the brain

 Meditation requires one to quiet the mind, think of nothing, and remove all distractions.
 When people achieve this state, they actively remove negative emotions, stress, and anxiety from the brain, bringing the emotions into a state of calm.
-In this state of quiet, the brain’s ability to heal itself is enhanced, which allows for the repair of damaged nerves.
+In this state of quiet, its ability to heal itself is enhanced, which allows for the repair of damaged nerves.

 Helps fight viruses

 The UCLA study also found that meditation enhances the body’s ability to fight viruses.
-This mainly manifests through enhancement of the body’s immune system, namely, while in a state of meditation, helper T-cell numbers are increased, and their function is enhanced.
+This mainly manifests through the enhancement of the body’s immune system, namely, while in a state of meditation, helper T-cell numbers are increased, and their function is enhanced.

 In other words, meditation boosts the body’s immunity and antiviral capabilities, enabling the body to destroy the coronavirus as it tries to attack the brain.